Walkable cities – suburban urbanisation

 – Scott Carbines, Herald Sun

-Join Mike, Christopher and our expert panel as we examine new ways of thinking about planning and delivering more liveable neighbourhoods in the growth areas of Melbourne.
+Mike, Christopher and our expert panel examined new ways of thinking about planning and delivering more liveable neighbourhoods in the growth areas of Melbourne.

 - Mike Day | Director and Co-founder, Hatch RobertsDay